-Dr. Anderson moved to approve the agenda for the May 17, 2018 Regular Board Meeting as presented; the motion was seconded by Mr. Roberts.
+Dr. Maxwell moved to approve the agenda for the May 16, 2019 Regular Board Meeting as presented; the motion was seconded by Dr. Anderson.
 The Chair called for discussion of the motion.
+Executive Director Jennifer Horton requested we move Item Six in Unfinished Business to directly after Customer Input.
+This would allow us to address the public that is here for this item early as the Staff Reports will take some time today.
+Dr. Maxwell amended his motion to accept the change.
+Dr. Anderson seconded the motion.

-The Chair called for a vote on the motion.
-The motion carried by roll call vote 5-0.
+The Chair called for a vote on the amended motion.
+The motion carried by roll call vote 3-0.